shwetankarora/ctf-writeups/2022/SDCTF/web/JaWT_that_down/main.md

 d
 ```

 I wasn't able to understand the response of this for a long time.
 I tried hitting `/d` endpoint by changing the python script but it gave me 404 not found.
 Similariy, I tried hitting `/sd` and enumerated from `/a` to `/z` both in small and capital letters but got the same result.
 At this point, I took a new challenge.
 I later got an idea to give a try to `/s/d` and it worked.
 It gave me `/c`.
 Since all the flag of this challenge started with 'sdctf' therefore I continued this methodology by changing the script, saving and hitting one by one.
-Evnetually I got this endpoint `https://jawt.sdc.tf/s/d/c/t/f/{/T/h/3/_/m/0/r/3/_/t/0/k/3/n/s/_/t/h/e/_/l/e/5/5/_/p/r/0/b/l/3/m/s/_/a/d/f/3/d/}` which has the flag
+Eventually I got this endpoint `https://jawt.sdc.tf/s/d/c/t/f/{/T/h/3/_/m/0/r/3/_/t/0/k/3/n/s/_/t/h/e/_/l/e/5/5/_/p/r/0/b/l/3/m/s/_/a/d/f/3/d/}` which has the flag

 **Flag** - `sdctf{Th3_m0r3_t0k3ns_the_le55_pr0bl3ms_adf3d}`

-## Real World Application
+### Real World Application

 In real world applications, short-lived JWT tokens are very much used.
 But even if they are short-lived, they can be exploited to retrieve sensitive information.
 Hence, reducing the expiry time wouldn't necessarily mean that the system is protected.
 During the course of this challenge, I had great fun reading about JWT, JWK and JWS which enhanced my knowledge while at the same time helped me practically understand the exploitation of it.